brab0/appt/README.md

     });
 ```
 **Whats going on:**
-- we called our config.js file;
+- we called our config.js file previously defined;
-- import an `api` instance of appt and ran it passing our config;
-- with the config passed, internally, api Appt instance boots the modules needed to attend our custom configs and, finnaly, returns a server instance;
+- imported the appt's `api` module and ran it passing our configs.
+Doing this, Appt boots its modules and, finnaly, load a server which return our configs as `res`.
+So now we can print our server status;

 ### Core
-Working with a MongoDB(mongoose) + ExpressJs stack, I like to divide my API's structure between `routes`, `controllers`, `models` and `schemes`.
-Feel free to try something else, but remember to configure the `paths` as you designed and don't forget to `register` everything.
+Working with a MongoDB(mongoose) + ExpressJs stack, I like to divide my API's structure between `routes`, `controllers`, `models` and `schemes`in different files.
+Feel free to try something different, but remember to configure the `paths` as/where you designed them and, if you are working with MongoDB, always register your schemes and models (even if they are at the same file).

-**Spoiler Alert**: You will notice it ahead, but `register` method is the way(pattern) to make, both developer and Appt,  clear about what is what.
-Dizzy?
-No problem.
-Let move on!

 #### ./routes/auth.js